What is the Broad Institute of MIT and Harvard?

 Will I be working independently or as part of a group?

-Students are paired one-on-one with a mentor or group of mentors who will help guide their research.
+Students are paired with a mentor or group of mentors who will help guide their research.
 Although students are assigned to a specific mentor, they will be sharing a lab space or office with many scientists and will have the opportunity to become part of their community, attend lab meetings, and attend other events to learn about what members of their lab (and other labs at the Broad) are working on.

 Will I get to interact with the other BSSP students often?